nichiesystems/uswdocs/src/faq/android/en/privacy/are-users-anonymous-when-transacting-on-unstoppable.md

 # Are users anonymous when transacting on Unstoppable?

-For the most part the activity of someone using Unstoppable is anonymous but there are many other factors that may affect someone's privacy.
+For the most part the activity of someone using Scurdex is anonymous but there are many other factors that may affect someone's privacy.

-These factors relate to internet privacy in general and not to Unstoppable directly.
+These factors relate to internet privacy in general and not to Scurdex directly.
 Below, we outline some of the important points to be aware of.

-1. When someone uses Unstoppable to send and receive transactions the identity and other data of the person remain private.
-Neither Unstoppable developers know anything about users nor any 3rd party entity, be it a government agency or some financial regulator.
+1. When someone uses Scurdex to send and receive transactions the identity and other data of the person remain private.
+Neither Scurdex developers know anything about users nor any 3rd party entity, be it a government agency or some financial regulator.

-   At the same time if the person regularly uses Unstoppable wallet to interact with non-private (regulated) crypto exchanges or any other centralized wallets then there is a high chance that user activity on these platforms is being shared with external parties.
+   At the same time if the person regularly uses Scurdex wallet to interact with non-private (regulated) crypto exchanges or any other centralized wallets then there is a high chance that user activity on these platforms is being shared with external parties.

    From that activity, it may become possible for a 3rd party to uncover that certain addresses/transactionс belong to the same user.